 The United States has expressed strong concerns with the overall lack of access to Japan's automotive market for U.S. automotive companies.
 A variety of non-tariff barriers impede access to Japan's automotive market, and overall sales of U.S.-made vehicles and automotive parts in Japan remain low.
-In January 2016, one major U.S. automotive manufacturer announced that it would cease all operations in Japan before the end of 2016 due to ongoing weak sales in the Japanese market.
+In Japan before the end of 2016 due to ongoing weak sales in the Japanese market.